ash-project/ash_graphql/documentation/topics/use-subscriptions-with-graphql.md

 is not deduplicated.
 If you have a lot of subscribers you can add the `AshGraphql.Subscription.Batcher` to your supervision tree, which batches up notifications and runs subscription resolution out-of-band.

+> ### Subscription response order {: .warning}
+>
+> The order in which the responses are sent to the client is not guaranteed to be the
+> same as the order in which the mutations were executed.

 ```elixir
   @impl true
   def start(_type, _args) do